bbwieland/bbwieland.github.io/_posts/2025-03-02-reel-analytics.md

 percent confident Quinn Ewers’s 40-yard dash will be slower than an explosive dual-threat receiving back, but faster than Kansas City’s punter” probably wouldn’t generate quite as much engagement.
-Regardless, the prediction would’ve been wrong: Ewers opted out of the 40, anyways.
+Regardless, the prediction would’ve been wrong: Ewers opted out of the 40.

 # Model Performance